aws-quickstart/quickstart-atlassian-services/README.md

 slightly from the standard [AWS VPC configuration][aws-vpc] to enable multiple products under the same VPC for cross-application integration.

+You should deploy this Quick Start VPC, or configure your own VPC before you deploy the other Atlassian Product Quick Starts.

 ### Example deployed VPC (with Jira Data Center)

 ![Example deployed VPC (with Jira Data Center)][vpc-img]